vilt23/aws-bootcamp-cruddur-2023/journal/week3.md

 # Week 3 — Decentralized Authentication
 #### This week is dedicated to decentralized authentication.
 We created AWS cognito Pools and immplemented it in the App.
-And experimented JWT token in the backend app.
+And experimented with JWT token in the backend app.

 ### Implementing Cognito in the App